hanicinecm/pygmol/docs/doc_chemistry.rst

 ***************************

-The ``pygmol.abc.Chemistry`` is the abstract base class (ABC) to be inherited from (or the interface mirrored by) by any *concrete* chemistry class instance needed as a parameter to the global model.
+The ``pygmol.abc.Chemistry`` is the abstract base class (ABC) to be inherited from (or the interface mirrored) by any *concrete* chemistry class instance needed as a parameter to the global model.

 The best way into understanding the interface expected by the global model is to read